Dementia Training for Life

 Alzheimer’s is the 5th leading cause of death in the US.
 Of the leading causes of death, Alzheimer’s is the only one that is increasing.
 All other causes of death are dropping. (see graph below)

-One of the primary complaints of caregivers and family members of those diagnosed is the poor or total lack of education and training of healthcare professionals.
-Education is lacking in: early and accurate diagnosing, proper communication techniques with individuals diagnosed, support services available, acceptable treatment methods, options for planning for the future, and emotional support for those diagnosed, their caregivers and their loved ones.
+One of the primary complaints of care partners and family members of those diagnosed is the poor or total lack of education and training of healthcare professionals.
+Education is lacking in: early and accurate diagnosing, proper communication techniques with individuals diagnosed, support services available, acceptable treatment methods, options for planning for the future, and emotional support for those diagnosed, their care partners, and their loved ones.

-Dementia Training for Life is dedicated to providing specialized training to healthcare providers (hospitals, nursing homes, assisted livings, physicians and their office staff), first responders, home care organizations and family members.
-This education will assist individuals living with dementia and Mild Cognitive Impairment (MCI) lead more productive, rewarding, independent and person-centered lives.
-Education will also reduce the financial cost to family members, healthcare providers, insurance companies (Medicare and Medicaid) and the community.
+Dementia Training for Life is dedicated to providing specialized training to healthcare providers (hospitals, nursing homes, assisted living staff, physicians, and their office staff), first responders, home care organizations, and family members.
+This education will assist individuals living with dementia and Mild Cognitive Impairment (MCI) to lead more productive, rewarding, independent, and person-centered lives.
+Education will also reduce the financial cost to family members, healthcare providers, insurance companies (Medicare and Medicaid), and the community.
 Trainings for healthcare professionals may be eligible for national certification.
 Ask us how!

 The 6th leading causes of death in the US.
 Change in Number of Deaths Between 2000 and 2010.
 It's now the 5th (2023)